-Dolan’s collaborative work with DP Andre Turpin resulted in some of the most magnificent scenes of the so-called “festival darlings”, cementing Dolan’s auteur craftsmanship.
-Turpin introduced warm color grading and a very personal way of filming, which channeled the film’s emotional powerhouse.
+Dolan’s collaborative work with DP Andre Turpin resulted in some of the most magnificent scenes of the so-called “festival darlings“, cementing Dolan’s auteur craftsmanship.
+Turpin introduced warm color grading and a very personal way of filming, which channeled the emotional energy of Mommy (2014).
 By placing characters in the very centre (also thanks to the changing ratio), Mommy (2014) is always close to them, as well as their emotions.

 Best scene: Fans will be divided here between the two iconic scenes – “Wonderwall” and “Experience”.
 I lean toward the latter one, for its energetic camerawork and editing is as exciting as its dramatic and heartbreaking.
 However, it’s the “Wonderwall” scene where Dolan introduces the idea of expanding screen ratio… touch choice.